 - MLB Network: A big step up from ESPN’s Baseball Tonight (even if they DO employ Harold Reynolds).
 They show enough in-season live games to allow me to cancel my cable-based “Extra Innings” package (saving $199).
 Their sabermetric-based “Clubhouse Confidential” show is a wonderful antidote to the “gritty, gutsy, knows how to win” chatter.

 - Ballbug: A baseball newsarticle bot.
 It not only aggregates breaking news, it lists other articles that reference the main link.

-- Bronx Banter: Alex Belth has been blogging about the Yankees longer than just about anyone, and he’s damn good at it.
+- Bronx Banter: Alex Belth has been blogging about the Yankees for 11 years, and he’s damn good at it.
 What makes “Banter” special is that its not just the Yankees, its New York … its food … its art … its movies … its interviews with writers.
 The site recently celebrated its tenth anniversary.
 You never know what will turn up on the site, but you’ll never be disappointed.

 - Cliff Corcoran: Funny and intelligent baseball writer for SI.COM and other places.

 - The Baseball Show with Rany and Joe: More or less weekly podcast with Baseball Prospectus’ alumni Rany Jazayerli and Joe Sheehan.
 Spot-on, timely analysis of the week’s events.